-- use).
-Engagement with industry groups on water savings, pollution prevention along the supply chains and other sustainability commitments, such as product sustainability, will also be explored during GEF-6. - 37.
-Building on IW's success in support of implementation of the Ballast Water Management Convention (through the 'Globallast' project) and the strong partnership with International Maritime Organization (IMO), the GEF will pursue additional activities in support of the International Guidelines on Ships' Bio-fouling.
-Other new opportunities for expanded collaborations include the expected coming into force of the United Nations Convention on the Non-navigational Uses of International Watercourses and the soon-to-become global UNECE Water Convention. - 38.
-Over a decade of GEF support within the International Water Focal Area has led to a range of experiences, innovations, and lessons.
-GEF's efforts to harness this knowledge capital and exchange experiences within its learning project the IW:Learn have proven highly successful and have been recognized by partners.
+International Maritime Organization (IMO), the GEF will pursue additional activities in support of the International Guidelines on Ships' Bio-fouling.
+Other new opportunities for expanded collaborations include the expected coming into force of the United Nations Convention on the Non-navigational Uses of International Watercourses and the soon-to-become global UNECE Water Convention.

+38. Over a decade of GEF support within the International Water Focal Area has led to a range of experiences, innovations, and lessons.
+GEF's efforts to harness this knowledge capital and exchange experiences within its learning project - the IW:Learn - have proven highly successful and have been recognized by partners.
 GEF 6 will step up its knowledge management and learning efforts, work with a broad range of partners, including key NGOs active in international cooperation on freshwater and oceans.
 This will enhance exchanges between scientists and practitioners within the GEF portfolio, as well as serve as a model for effective knowledge management for other GEF focal areas.
 Emphasis will be on active learning across the portfolio, enhancing the impact of GEF funded interventions, and South-South experience sharing.
-GEF-6 aims at a target of at least 75 % of all IW projects to demonstrate active GEF portfolio experience sharing and learning efforts. - 39.
-Large water bodies on global scale may reach tipping points soon.
+GEF-6 aims at a target of at least 75 % of all IW projects to demonstrate active GEF portfolio experience sharing and learning efforts.

+39. Large water bodies on global scale may reach tipping points soon.
 The impacts of crossing the tipping points can be hugely detrimental and timeframes for remedial actions are long and extremely costly to society.
-GEF will fund a limited number of Targeted Research projects to evaluate the severity of key upcoming, under-researched global threats and looming environmental tipping points and to identify a possible niche for GEF support to address these threats.
-STAP's role in reviewing and advising of such proposals prior to submission for Council approval will continue to be of critical importance.
+GEF will fund a limited number of Targeted Research projects to evaluate the severity of key upcoming, under-researched global threats and looming environmental tipping points and to identify a possible niche for GEF support to address these threats.86 STAP's role in reviewing and advising of such proposals prior to submission for Council approval will continue to be of critical importance.
 A recent example of the importance of STAP's work has been the STAP hypoxia report and recommendation to address disruption of the global nitrogen cycle.
-Under the anticipated replenishment scenarios one to two such projects are foreseen.
+Under the replenishment programming targets one to two such projects are foreseen.